louisegrandserre/Machine-Learning-MD-Simulations/README.md

 ## Usage

-Feel free to explore each directory for detailed instructions on running simulations and analyzing results specific to each machine learning MD technique.
+Feel free to explore each directory for detailed instructions on running simulations and analyzing results specific to each MD technique.